nedbat/django_coverage_plugin/README.rst

 raised in a way that can be ignored with a .coveragerc setting of ``[report] ignore_errors=True`` (`issue 78`_).

+When using ``source=.``, an existing coverage HTML report directory would be found and believed to be unmeasured HTML template files.
+This is now fixed.

 .. _issue 78: https://github.com/nedbat/django_coverage_plugin/issues/78